minodisk/bigquery-runner/README.md

     - CSV
     - Markdown
     - Formatted plain text
-- Operations can be executed from commands
+- All operations can be executed by command
+    - This means that all operations can be done using the keyboard

+### Experimental features

+- Run queries with query parameters

 ## Additional Settings